siddhartha97/CodeChef-Scraper/README.md

 + For every subsequent compilation of the program execute the following shell script:  ``` ./run.sh ```

-+ Demonstration of the project can be found here: [Click Here] (https://youtu.be/gVnlKnDRTF4)
++ Demonstration of the project can be found here: [video](https://youtu.be/gVnlKnDRTF4)

 + Contributors : Siddhartha Chowdhuri , Elvis Menezes.